MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Opening the file share_

-1. Notice that two new files named **tale-of-2-cities.ogg** and **war-of-the-worlds.ogg** have been created.
+1. Confirm that the file share contains five files named **chapter-01.ogg**, **chapter-02.ogg**, and so on.
 Click one of them to open a blade for it.

 	![Opening the output file](Images/open-output-file.png)